-There is no right or wrong answer when it comes to choosing a bike to travel on.
-There are a lot of schools of thought, but the only one that matters is yours.
+There is no right or wrong answer when it comes to choosing a motorcycle for your trip.
+Everyone has an opinion on what makes the best adventure bike for travelling and riding RTW, but the only one that matters is yours.
 Here’s our suggestions for picking the bike that suits your needs…

 Choosing your adventure motorcycle

 It’s easy to fall into the trap of thinking you need a £20,000, fully-loaded adventure bike monster, dripping in accessories, sat-navs and shiny trinkets.
 It’s not true.
 And it’s also not true that you need a lightweight sand-battling desert weapon either.

 The whole thing is silly.
 There are people out there on big adventure bikes who swear you need one of those.
 And there are those on small capacity bikes who knock them for saying so.
 There shouldn’t be this ‘my bike is right’ club mentality.
 The truth is, travelling is extremely subjective, we all want different things and so different motorcycles suit different people’s needs.

 To figure out what bike suits your needs, we’ve detailed the main criteria that you need to consider below.

 Here’s what to ask yourself before choosing your bike